Divisions

 The Family Law Division handles all state litigation under the jurisdiction of Family Court, such as child and adult protection, guardianships, truancy, adolescent mental health cases, and involuntary civil mental commitment hearings.
 Clients include the Department of Health, the Department of Human Services, the Department of Education, and the Office of the Public Guardian.
 The division also provides support to the Child Support Enforcement Agency.

-Health and Human Services Division
+Human Services Division

-The Health and Human Services Division provides the principal legal services and support to the Department of Health and the Department of Human Services.
-The division enforces the State’s environmental laws, provides legal advice to all Department of Health and Department of Human Services programs, takes appeals to circuit court from administrative decisions, defends actions against the State in both State and federal court, and handles some appeals in both the State and federal appellate systems.
+The Human Services Division provides the principal legal services and support to the Department of Human Services and its attached entities, boards, and commissions.
+The division enforces laws, provides legal advice to all Department of Human Services programs, takes appeals to circuit court from administrative decisions, defends actions against the State in both State and federal court, and handles some appeals in both the State and federal appellate systems.

 (top)